chinsonyeh/LilyGo/README.md

     -   Displays the current status of the service (e.g., Running, Stopped, Not Installed).
     -   Allows toggling the auto-start behavior by managing the NSSM service.
 -   **Backup**: Creates a `.zip` archive of the `worlds` and `config` directories.
+-   **Latest Version Update**:  Added automatic version checking.
+A button is now available in the GUI to download and update to the latest version automatically.

 ### `run_bedrock_server.py`
-This is a command-line helper script used by `LilyGo.py` and can also be run manually.
+This is a command-line helper script used by `LilyGo.pyw` and can also be run manually.

 -   **Direct Server Control**:
     -   `--start <server_directory_path>`: Starts `bedrock_server.exe` directly from the specified path.